 MaxSC is taking the following precautions to keep maintain a virus free environment.

-We have compiled some helpful links, videos and a short FAQ based off the most current information.
+We have compiled some helpful links, videos, and a short FAQ based on the most current information.
 We are staying in contact with medical professionals in our area to help keep our members informed of changes and myths.

 Question: Have there been any reported cases of COVID-19 at MaxSC?